United Nations Editorial Manual Online

 If there are a large number of corrections that apply to different languages, it may be more convenient to issue one corrigendum containing all of the corrections that apply to all languages, and separate corrigenda containing those that apply to one language only (for example, Corr.1 might be issued in all languages, Corr.2 in Arabic only and Corr.3 in Russian only).

 If it is necessary to withdraw a document, a corrigendum is issued bearing the symbol of the document to be withdrawn plus the suffix /Corr.1.
 The text of the corrigendum (see model 5) reads:

-To correct the symbol of a document or to change a single symbol to a dual symbol or vice versa, the document is reissued for technical reasons (see below) and a corrigendum is issued, for example:
+To correct the symbol of a document, the document is reissued for technical reasons (see below) and a corrigendum is issued, for example:

 Corrigendum to correct original language, corner notation or title